Towards non-linear quadrature formulae: Abstract

 \section{Abstract}

 Prompted by an observation about the integral of exponential functions of the form $f(x)=\lambda\rme^{\alpha x}$, we investigate the possibility to exactly integrate families of functions generated from a given function by scaling or by affine transformations of the argument using nonlinear generalizations of quadrature formulae.
-The main result of this paper is that such formulae can be explicitly constructed for a wide class of functions, and have the same accuracy as Newton-Cotes formulae based on the same nodes.
-We also show how Newton-Cotes formulae emerge as the linear case of our general formalism, and demonstrate the usefulness of the nonlinear formulae in the context of the Padé-Laplace method of exponential analysis.
+The main result of this paper is that such formulae can be explicitly constructed for a wide class of functions, and have the same accuracy as Newton-Cotes formulae based on the same nodes, with the latter emerging as the linear case of our general formalism.
+We also derive explicit bounds on the error of the nonlinear quadrature formulae, which in the linear case devolve into the well-known bounds for Newton-Cotes formulae.